-Carrie and her husband, Ian McWethy recently sold a feature length screenplay to Lifetime Television/Reel One Ent.
+Carrie and her husband, Ian McWethy, have sold multiple feature length screenplays to Lifetime Television/Reel One Ent.
 Together, they recently received a book deal from Philomel/Penguin Random House for a YA novel.

 As a freelance writer/producer, Carrie has created web videos for NickMom.com and iVillage.com.
 Her webseries Do This Now, has been featured multiple times on Funny or Die.
 Carrie’s short film, For Maya, co-written with Kassia Miller, was an official selection of the 2016 HollyShorts Film Festival, the 2016 Nitehawk Shorts Fest, the 2016 Brooklyn Comedy Shorts Festival and the High Falls Film Festival, as well as a Vimeo Staff Pick.
 (Watch the full film online!
 Link below!)

 Read: Socially Social-Distanced (Featured in The New Yorker’s Daily Shouts)

 Read: An Open Letter to George Soros Regarding my Payment (Article featured on Funny or Die)